deanqx/Seayon/README.md

 :x: Only **Sigmoid** and **ReLu** as activation functions.

+# TODO-List
+- Save and load in Json format
+- Replace vectors with arrays
+- Do something with remoid

 # How to include the library
 1. Copy `./bin/Seayon/include/` and `./bin/Seayon/lib/` to your workspace folder.
 2. `#include "seayon.h"`